Searching

 Different search tests are supported for different types of properties:

-- Search using sizes: you can search for files and emails based on their size.
-You can test if the size “Is”, “Is Less Than” or “Is More That” a specific size.
+• Search size properties: file size, email size etc. are examples of content attributes that have size values.
+You can search such size properties using the tests “Is”, “Is Less Than” or “Is More That” a specific size.
 You can also test for a size that “Is Within Range” of two sizes you specify.
 You can specify the size in bytes, kilobytes, megabytes or gigabytes.

 How can I search for content that matches multiple search criteria?

-You can specify multiple search criteria in the “Simple” search box on the main Knit page too.
+You can specify multiple search criteria in the “Quick” search box on the main Knit page too.
 See Knit Quick Search for details and examples.

 How can I re-run a search that I ran previously?